vegaprotocol/specs/0000-market-depth-calculation.md

 When a new event arrives at the market depth builder, we apply the change to our market depth structure and then send a copy of the price level details for the affected price level.
 The client is responsible for applying that update to their copy of market depth structure.

+## Cumulative Volume

+Should this be handled by the client?
+I think so

 # Pseudo-code / Examples